pastor0711/st-auto-tagger-new-api/README.md

 **✅ FULLY FUNCTIONAL** - The extension has been updated and tested to work with Chub.ai's current API (as of 2025).

 **🔧 Recent Fixes:**
-- Fixed API endpoints for the current Chub.ai gateway
+- Fixed API endpoints for current Chub.ai gateway
 - Added proper authentication token support
 - Resolved parameter validation issues
 - Improved error handling and logging